 When the end user tries to access a web screen that requires authentication, the application server returns an HTTP 401 status, signaling that the end user is trying to access a resource that requires authentication.
 The browser then sends the credentials the end user used to authenticate in the Windows operating system, or if unable to do so, prompts the end user to provide the credentials.
-From then on, the browser automatically sends the credentials when they are required, without the end user having to insert the domain credentials again.
+From then on, the browser automatically sends the credentials when required, without the end user having to insert the domain credentials again.

-Elements that Support Integrated Authentication
+Elements that support Integrated Authentication